A Quiet Strategy for People Who Built Something

 How much does it cost?

 There's no upfront cost to evaluate your case or receive an illustration.
 The conditional engagement requires no retainer.
-Fees are charged only at the funding of the trust, and only if you choose to proceed after closing.
+Fees are charged only at implementation, and only if you choose to proceed after closing.
 The attorney will walk you through fee structure during your call.

 See if your sale qualifies.